Viktor Orbán: Fourth government (2018–2022)

 In 2021, the parliament transferred control of 11 state universities to foundations led by allies of Orbán.
 The Mathias Corvinus Collegium, a residential college, received an influx of government funds and assets equal to about 1% of Hungary's gross domestic product, reportedly as part of a mission to train future conservative intellectuals.

-Due to a combination of unfavourable conditions, which involved soaring demand of natural gas, its diminished supply from Russia and Norway to the European markets, and less power generation by renewable energy sources such as wind, water and solar energy, Europe faced steep increases in energy prices in 2021.
+Due to a combination of unfavourable conditions and irresponsible decisions, which involved devastating nuclear power phase-out (especially in Belgium, Germany, Spain, and Switzerland), soaring demand for natural gas, its diminished supply from Russia and Norway to the European markets, and the inability of renewable energy sources (such as wind, water, and solar energy) to generate enough power, Europe faced steep increases in energy prices in 2021.
 In October 2021, Orbán blamed a record-breaking surge in energy prices on the European Commission's Green Deal plans.

-Amidst the 2021-2022 Ukraine crisis, Orbán was the first EU leader to meet with Vladimir Putin in Moscow in a visit he called "a peacekeeping mission".
-They also discussed Russian gas exports to Hungary.
-On 2 March, as Russia had already launched an invasion of Ukraine, Orbán decided to welcome Ukrainian refugees to Hungary, and will support the Ukrainian membership to the European Union.
-Initially, Orbán condemned Russia's invasion of Ukraine and said Hungary would not veto EU sanctions against Russia.
-However, Orbán rejected sanctions on Russian energy, due to Hungary's excessive dependency (85%) on Russian fossil fuels.
-In late March 2022, Ukraine President Volodymyr Zelensky singled out Orban for his lack of support for Ukraine.
-In June, Zelensky thanked Orbán for supporting Ukraine's sovereignty and for giving asylum to Ukrainians.
+Despite the anti-immigration rhetoric from Orbán, Hungary increased the immigration of foreign workers into the country as of 2019 to address a labor shortage.

+In February 2020, Orbán was interviewed by Christopher DeMuth at the National Conservatism Conference in Rome.

+In July 2020, Orbán expressed that he still expects arguments over linking of disbursement of funds of the European Union to rule-of-law criteria, but remarked in a state radio interview that they "didn't win the war, we (they) won an important battle."
+In August 2020, Orbán, whilst speaking at an event to inaugurate a monument commemorating the Treaty of Trianon, said Central European nations should come together to preserve their Christian roots as Western Europe experiments with same-sex families, immigration, and atheism.

+In a 2021 speech, Orbán said, "The challenge with Bosnia is how to integrate a country with 2 million Muslims."
+Several senior Bosniak politicians responded by calling on Bosnia's government to cancel Orbán's visit to Sarajevo.
+Additionally, the head of the Islamic Community in Bosnia and Herzegovina, Husein Kavazović, characterized his statement as "xenophobic and racist".

+Fifth government (2022–present)

-In the 2022 parliamentary election, Fidesz won a majority, garnering 135 of the 199 seats in the National Assembly.
+In the April 2022 parliamentary election, Fidesz won a majority, garnering 135 of the 199 seats in the National Assembly.
 While Orbán's close ties with Moscow raised concerns, core Fidesz voters were persuaded that mending ties with the EU might also lead Hungary into war.
 The Organisation for Security and Cooperation in Europe dispatched a full-scale monitoring mission for the election.
 Orbán declared victory on Sunday night, with partial results showing his Fidesz party leading the vote by a wide margin.
-Addressing his supporters after the partial results, Orbán said: "We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels".
+Addressing his supporters after the partial results, Orbán said: "We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels."
 Opposition leader Péter Márki-Zay admitted defeat shortly after Orbán's speech.
-Reuters described it as a "crushing victory", which also came as a relief for Warsaw's nationalist Law and Justice government.